MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 Use **Ctrl-c** to exit the watch window.

 To delete a batch job, simply type **qdel**, followed by the Job id and return.

+When the job is completed you should see the results (.html and .zip files) and the log files for your run_fastqc_heart script.

 Now, repeat the above procedure for the kidney pair-end sequence files.
 You will neet to create a script named **run_fastqc_kidney.pbs** using nano.